22 Sep Big Breakfast or Big Dinner

 Cooking breakfast is a mission – but then so is cooking dinner.
-What's the deal?
-Do I have to do both or is one more important?
+What’s the deal?
+Big Breakfast or Big Dinner?

 To start the day and give you the energy to function properly, you need around 20g of good quality protein – something 2-3 eggs will provide.
 A small breakfast simply won’t cut it here – you’ll be less than energised, and be hungry by 10am, setting yourself up to fail for the rest of the day.
 Morning ‘fuel’ is required to get the engine running.
 It makes sense to get used to eating a big breakfast.
 And the building block of a fantastic, nutritious big breakfast is the humble egg.